 Winston Wang, R&D Engineer, MSME from San Jose State University.
 Born in Taiwan, fluent in Mandarin and English.
-His master's thesis “Effect of nanodroplet ink concentration on image contrast for reverse-emulsion electrophoreticdisplays” was partly supported by Zikon’s prior NSF awards, and involved hands-on laboratory work and simulations of REED ink in electric fields.
-Winston Loves to explore outside of his comfort zone to learn and do things that have never been done before.
+His master's thesis “Effect of nanodroplet ink concentration on image contrast for reverse-emulsion electrophoreticdisplays” was published in SPIE in 2013.
+As the Research and development engineer in Zikon, he does hands-on laboratory work on the electric ink and display module.
+Including advance prototyping, machining, testing, and multi-physics simulation.

 Alexander Fries, Chief Operating Officer, has co-founded 3 start-up companies in Europe and USA.
 Management level positions at 4 other start-ups.
 Active angel investor.
 Co-started MCI Switzerland and helped build the Lucent Technologies Broadband Product house.
 Fries focus on business development and marketing related matters.